Neighborhood Notification Program

 Why should my neighborhood participate?

-By listing your neighborhood, you, or a designated neighborhood contact, will receive direct, accurate and timely information about government open houses, community meetings and survey requests affecting your neighborhood.
+By listing your neighborhood, you, or a designated neighborhood contact, will receive direct, accurate and timely information about city open houses, community meetings and survey requests.
 With this information, you and other neighbors can participate effectively in providing input to the City on projects and issues from a neighborhood perspective.

 How do I sign-up my neighborhood?